brandnholl/CIS-278-Elevator-Simulation/README.md

 -Enter floor requests when prompted
 -The system will assign an elevator
--Watch the console to see movement and status updates
+-Ensure terminal window is at it's maximum view for best experience -Watch the console to see movement and status updates

 ## Commands